tureptor/Hollow-Knight-Charm-Combinations-Counter/README.md

 # Usage

 Clone the repository and run HK_charms_combo_counter.py with Python.

-It has a dependency on `tqdm` for showing progress.
+Optionally install the `tqdm` Python module for progress bars.
+The program will still run fine without it, just without progress bars.